 3 hours.
-Practical aspects of digital design with Hardware Description Languages including the design, construction, and testing of significant digital subsystems.
-Explorations of advanced digital design concepts such as timing-driven synthesis, integration of intellectual property and design for reuse.
-Extensive use is made of computer-aided engineering (CAE) tools and Field-Programmable-Gate-Array (FPGA) technology in course assignments.
+Course covers practical aspects of digital design with Hardware Description Languages including the design, construction and testing of significant digital subsystems.
+Students will explore advanced digital design concepts such as timing- driven synthesis, integration of intellectual property and design for reuse.
+Extensive use is made of computer-aided engineering (CAE) tools and Field-Programmable-

+Gate-Array (FPGA) technology in course assignments.
 Two lectures and one two-hour laboratory per week.
 Additional course fee is required.